Subtitle: When Instagram Ruins Travel

 You have probably seen pictures of this bookstore and just not realized it.
 (Oh, no one else spends hours looking at lists of the “most beautiful bookstores on Earth?”
 Just me?
 Okay….)
 But really, I knew of this bookstore because of its ornate interior and iconic red staircase, so when we decided to go to Porto, I knew I wanted to visit.

 It wasn’t until I got to Porto that I realized this bookstore is very famous for another reason: Harry Potter.
 Did you know J.K.
 Rowling lived in Porto for a few years when she was writing her first Harry Potter book?
 You can find real-life influences on Harry Potter all over the city, but Livraria Lello is a big one: it’s the bookstore that inspired Flourish & Blotts.
+(Note: Since originally writing this post, I’ve learned J.K.
+Rowling has said this is not true, but the bookstore certainly capitalizes off the rumor!)

 I cringe to say this as a Harry Potter fan myself, but I wish this bookstore did not have a Harry Potter connection.
 Although I’m sure Livraria Lello would still be a popular tourist spot, I have been to beautiful and awe-inspiring bookstores (and libraries!) before, but they have never been mobbed quite like this one.
-So I’m convinced Harry Potter is the real reason for its popularity.
+So I’m convinced (the rumored connection to) Harry Potter is the real reason for its popularity.

 Honestly, this bookstore was the most disappointing experience we had in Portugal–possibly on our entire trip thus far.
 When we first walked in, I gaped at the red staircase for about one second before I realized I couldn’t even move because everyone was trying to get a photo going up the stairs [pictured above].
 Despite all the signage on the tickets (yes, you have to buy a ticket to get in–more on that below) asking people not to impede the movement on the staircase, guess what?
 Movement on the staircase was impeded!
 The store was completely overrun with tourists taking photographs and standing in the way of other people, making it impossible to actually browse the book selection or enjoy the (supposedly) gorgeous setting.